Jio Financial shares climbed 16% from record low levels; is there a short build-up ahead?

 Jigar S Patel, Senior Manager - Technical Research Analyst at Anand Rathi, said, "Support will be at Rs 220 and resistance at Rs 236.
 A decisive move above Rs 236 level may trigger a further upside towards Rs 250.
 The expected trading range will be between Rs 220 and Rs 250 for the short term.

-Ameya Ranadive, CFTe & Senior Technical Analyst at StoxBox, said, "Jio Financial has been in an uptrend over the past two weeks, recovering from oversold levels.
+Ameya Ranadive, CMT, CFTe & Senior Technical Analyst at StoxBox, said, "Jio Financial has been in an uptrend over the past two weeks, recovering from oversold levels.
 The stock is indicating short-term strength.
 A breakout above Rs 235, if sustained, could lead to further upside momentum, with potential targets in the Rs 257-265 range.
 The volume activity supports a positive bias, and momentum indicators suggest a buildup in buying interest.
 It remains a strong 'buy-on-dip' candidate, with Rs 235 being a crucial resistance for further upside traction.
 However, the stock remains in a broader downtrend and the view will be negated if it falls below Rs 205, which may trigger renewed selling pressure."

 As of December 2024, promoters held a 47.12 per cent stake in the Reliance Industries-backed entity.